salehahmed99/salehahmed99/README.md

 </div>

 <p align='center'>
    I'm a passionate Computer Engineering Student @ Cairo University.
-Proficient in C++, Java, Kotlin, and JavaScript, with a strong foundation in Object-Oriented Programming and design patterns.
-Experienced in building full-stack native Android applications, leveraging Kotlin and XML for frontend development and Node.js with Express.js for backend services.
-Skilled in implementing secure REST APIs, integrating databases like PostgreSQL, and delivering user-centric solutions.
+Proficient in C++, JavaScript and Kotlin, with a strong foundation in Object-Oriented Programming and software design patterns.
+Experienced in building native Android apps using Kotlin and XML, and currently focused on cross-platform mobile development using React Native.
 Learn more about me by viewing my
   <a href="https://drive.google.com/drive/folders/1UgCDKCRCv2q2kt1WtcXyH69OnvWwfei0?usp=sharing">resume</a>.
 </p>